McLaughlin played it safe in ‘big picture’ podium finish - Speedcafe

 McLaughlin made his way past Mostert too, the latter suffering on blistered tyres and eventually falling to 11th.

-With Whincup having his own woes, McLaughlin said he was conscious not to fight too hard in the battle for the podium.
+With Whincup starting rearwards, McLaughlin said he was conscious not to fight too hard in the battle for the podium.

 “Shane, on the race line, could brake heaps deeper,” McLaughlin said of the race start.